Confusing management of user access to collections

 Existing users can have updated permissions now to the different divisions, and new users can be assigned to an agent as well.

-It gave us some headache, but finally a working solution was found, thank you for investigating the case, @Specify!
+It gave us some headache, but finally a working solution was found, thank you for investigating the case, @Grant!

 I just wanted to change someone’s password… What do I do now?